The ultimate measuring instrument for any application: Few measuring instruments are as versatile as a thermal imaging camera.

 Applications, functions and further information on Testo thermal imaging cameras

-Are you thinking of buying a thermal imager?
+Are you thinking of buying a thermal imaging camera?
 Here's what to look for:

 Thermal sensitivity of less than 120 mK (makes temperature differences of 0.12 °C visible)

-Also known as thermal resolution and measured in millikelvin (mK), this is the smallest temperature difference that the thermal imager can detect.
+Also known as thermal resolution and measured in millikelvin (mK), this is the smallest temperature difference that the thermal imaging camera can detect.

 Manual focus

-Check that the thermal imager offers manual focus.
+Check that the thermal imaging camera offers manual focus.
 Manual focus allows more precise adjustment of the focus on the target, which is especially important at varying distances.

 Interchangeable lenses

-Interchangeable lenses greatly increase the versatility of your thermal imager.
+Interchangeable lenses greatly increase the versatility of your thermal imaging camera.
 Wide-angle lenses are ideal for covering large areas from close range, while telephoto lenses are useful for detailed inspection of smaller areas from a greater distance.
 Make sure the imager offers compatible options for different lens types.

 Software for analysis and professional reports